Super Lawyers

 More serious injuries warrant more significant settlement payouts.
 The average compensation payout for 3rd-degree burn injuries in auto tort cases is between $100,000 to $1,000,000.
 These averages are going to be slightly higher in product liability cases because the compensation value in auto cases is often limited by the amount of available insurance coverage.

 The average settlement compensation payout for a defective pressure cooker lawsuit is probably around $125,000 to $200,000 for 2nd-degree burns and $600,000 to $2,000,000 for third-degree burns.
-Cases involving facial burning with permanent disfigurement will be at the higher end of the settlement value scale.
+Cases involving facial burning with permanent disfigurement will be at the higher end of the settlement compensation scale.

 Contact Our Defective Pressure Cooker Lawyers